 From the Windrush to Brexit, this evening experiences the traumatisation of identity, nationalism and culture caused by fear based propaganda.

-Three works that delve into the effects of assimilation, integration and multiculturalism on individuals and the wider British society throughout recent history.
-Audiences are lead gut-first into an engaging physical and visceral discourse that interacts with the historical, internal and civil aspects of our relationship with otherness.
+the audience will be lead gut-first into an engaging physical and visceral discourse that explores the historical, contemporary and socially internalised aspects of acculturation and our relationship with identity, nationalism and otherness.

-The debate eventually gives way to silence, and as Buskin’ Boy, a semi-auto biographical piece, starts, a new voice is introduced that speaks directly to the audience, breaking the fourth wall and inviting them to walk in his shoes; telling a story that brings to life the reality of what it meant to be marginalised in the political era of the “Super Predator”.
-The voice is by turns youthful and angry, hopeful and sad.
+This unanswered debate gives way as Buskin’ Boy, a semi-auto biographical piece, breaks the fourth wall and invite audience to walk in his shoes; telling a story that brings to life the reality of what it meant to be marginalised in the political era of the “Super Predator”.
+The voice is by turns of hopeful and youthful generation frustrated and angry, hopeful and sad.
 If, in Rivers of Blood, the audience were treated to the spectacle of how the body can speak; here also is a demonstration of how words can dance.

 What to Expect